sequitur/raconteur/README.md

   management (Browserify + npm).
 - A complete code refactoring of Undum and Raconteur itself with testability in mind, allowing the use of testing frameworks with Undum stories.

+## Installation

+For now, clone this git repository.
+Then, from the root:

+    npm install

+You will find an useful Gulpfile.js in devel/, among other tools.
+Eventually, Raconteur will be distributed as a ready-to-use template so that you'll be able to download, install dependencies with `npm install`, and get hacking.

 ## Code examples